Ajla115/IntroductionToWebProgramming/README.md

  Contributors: Ajla Korman

- This is a change through VSC
+This is an update as an exercise.